input-output-hk/ouroboros-leios/Logbook.md

 ## 2024-11-15

+### Haskell simulation

+- Implemented new parametrized relay protocol that we plan to specialize for diffusion of IB, EB, and votes.
+- Adapted original relay simulation to use the new protocol, adding relay-test-1 and relay-test-2 visualizations, meant as a first test.
+- Changes currently on branch `haskell-leios-sim`[1] as some more debugging still needed: the consumer peer is pipelined and we seem to have problems with messages being read in the wrong context.

+[1]: 0284b75727dd6770a4a4f0455e5dc0be9d89412e

 ### Techno-economic analysis of SPO nodes

 The *Refined Estimate* tab of the [Leios High-Level Resources Estimates spreadsheet](analysis/Leios%20resource%20estimates%20-%20ROUGH%20ESTIMATE.ods) computes node costs for SPOs under Praos and Leios.